cyanit/surge/PaulTODO.md

 Here's my sort of running todo as I think of it, in rough order

+* Component property single inheritance
 * Glyph Switch
   * Multi-Glyph not just Multi-Text
-  * Also move the octave and filter selectors over
+  * Move filter selectors over
   * Alignment of Text
+  * Mispaint on Single/Dial/Split
 * Pitch Bend Area
-* Component property inheritance
 * Labels and Fonts
 * Move the CHSwitch2s
 * XML configured multi-switch rather than SVG configured multi-switch